 These sections effectively become mini-sites within the crawl able structure of your website.
 They add value and ranking power by providing additional detail pertaining to each individual location.

-If we incorporate location-specific news feeds combined with social integration, we are demonstrating that this medical practice is a physical enterprise that exists in real life and can be trusted as such.
+If we incorporate location-specific news feeds combined with social integration, we are demonstrating that this practice is a physical enterprise that exists in real life and can be trusted as such.

 To demonstrate what I mean, take a look at the following example:

 This structure gives a sizeable amount of location-specific content tieing you to the local area.
-It provides the all important local SEO pillars of location proof and authority.
+It provides all the important local SEO pillars of location proof and authority.
 If we are able to generate some local press or find some local links to connect to these sections, then we are home and hosed.

 - News.
 What is happening in the local area?
 Are you able to be involved?
 At the very least you can write about it.
 Remember, it really is a simple formula – Your location will be given more local currency if you have more local content,

 - Case Studies.
 This is a great strategy that adds legitimacy and authority.
-Targeted case studies citing medical practices in each location provides great authentic local content, and has the added bonus of boosting your credibility with local patients .
+Targeted case studies citing practices in each location provides great authentic local content, and has the added bonus of boosting your credibility with local patients .

 - Gallery.
 Easy local content can be created by creating a simple gallery of images relating to local jobs.
 It’s even better if you are able to geo tag these images,.
 As a first step be sure to get all your SEO basics locked in : image names, alt text, image descriptions, links to the featured patients themselves and so on.

 As always, success in search rankings is about providing relevant unique quality, content and going those extra yards to give your site the impetus it deserves.
-For larger medical practices, it is essential to provide location-specific proof.
+For larger practices, it is essential to provide location-specific proof.

-Demonstrating integration with each location’s digital network helps Google to recognise and trust your medical practice at the all important local level — and when you establish local trust with Google they reward you with local rankings.
+Demonstrating integration with each location’s digital network helps Google to recognise and trust your practice at the all important local level — and when you establish local trust with Google they reward you with local rankings.

 9. Gain Google reviews and other local reviews